 According to the legislative intent, the CFC and PEM rules, in principle, will not be put into force immediately, but will wait until the China-Taiwan Cross-Strait Tax Agreement is effectuated, the OECD's Common Reporting and Due Diligence Standard ("CRS") for the automatic exchange of information of financial accounts is widely implemented internationally, and the relevant bylaws of the CFC and PEM rules have been adequately enacted and properly advocated.
 The date of implementation will be determined by the Executive Yuan.
+On January 14, 2022, Executive Yuan had announced the relevant bylaws of the CFC would be implemented from January 1, 2023.

 Additionally, dividend payments made by us are not subject to withholding tax in the Cayman Islands.
 However, if the relevant bylaws of the PEM rules have been adequately enacted and properly advocated, we may be determined to be within the territory of the ROC and our income tax shall be levied in accordance with the Income Tax Act and relevant tax regulations.
 Therefore, dividend payments made by us would be subject to withholding tax in the ROC.